EMV Capital Evergreen EIS

 As well as providing investment, EMVC seeks to take a hands-on approach by taking a seat on the board, assisting with the development of the business plan and providing access to industry experts.

-Investors should hold a portfolio of at least five companies.
+Investors should hold a portfolio of between four to six companies.
 The fund will typically invest between £200,000 to £1,000,000 in companies raising at the Seed or Series A-B stages.

-Exits are expected between three and six years and are likely to be achieved by trade sales to corporates – however, exit options and timeframes are not guaranteed.
+Exits are expected to be achieved by trade sales to corporates – however, exit options and timeframes are not guaranteed.

 Investors may have the opportunity to invest additional capital into the portfolio outside the EIS fund structure.